 If a pelvic pouch operation was performed when the colon was removed, the pouch should be examined annually.

 Please visit the eviQ website for the latest Risk Management guidelines for Familial Adenomatous Polyposis (FAP).

 If a close relative is diagnosed with Familial Adenomatous Polyposis (FAP), you may be at risk of developing FAP.
-People at risk of FAP should have a colonoscopy every year from age 10–to15 years.
-If no polyps have been found by age 24, screening may be reduced to every 2 years.
+People at risk of FAP should have a colonoscopy every year starting from age 10–15 years.
+If no polyps have been found by age 25, screening may be reduced to every 2 years.

 Types of surgery